Discussion –

 When faced with conflicting constraints, conduct a thorough analysis of potential trade-offs.
 Consider the impact of adjusting each constraint on the overall project success.

-3. Stakeholder Communication
+3. Stakeholder Communication: Building Understanding

 Keep stakeholders informed about constraints and their potential impact.
 Engage them in decision-making processes regarding trade-offs.